NEW ZEALAND

 FOLK * SONG

-This was originally the lament of young Maori women whose husbands and lovers were lost in battle during World War One,
+This was originally the lament of young Maori women whose husbands or lovers

 Again and again he returns,